rw3iss/Arduino-Coffee-Roaster/Readme.md

 To get around this, you must comment line ~22 in ArduinoSTL/src/new_handler.cpp:
 `// const std::nothrow_t std::nothrow = { };`

-This should allow arduini-cli to compile the program.
+This should allow arduino-cli to compile the program.

 #### Build the Arduino sketch:
 `./build.sh`